-Killdeer: Large banded plover, brown upperparts and white underparts, two distinct black bands cross upper breast.
-White stripes on wings are visible in flight.
-Tail and rump show rust-brown in flight.
-Black bill, pink-brown legs and feet.
-Wavering, erratic flight, capable of swift, direct flight.
+Killdeer: This large banded plover has brown upperparts, white underparts, two distinct black bands cross upper breast and white stripes on the wings that are visible in flight.
+The tail and rump show rust-brown in flight.
+It has a black bill, pink-brown legs and feet.
+Feeds primarily on insects.
+It has a wavering, erratic flight; capable of swift direct flight.
+Sexes are similar.

 Range and Habitat